 Securities Lending Agent.
-Each Fund has entered into a securities lending agreement with State Street under which State Street acts as a principal borrower or agent to lend securities to entities on State Street's approved list of borrowers, which includes State Street and its affiliates.
+The Funds may enter into a securities lending agreement with State Street under which State Street acts as a principal borrower or agent to lend securities to entities on State Street's approved list of borrowers, which includes State Street and its affiliates.
+The Funds also may enter into securities lending agreements with other entities under which the Funds loan securities to a counterparty acting as a principal borrower or a lending agent.
 Those principal borrowers or agents may receive each Fund's portfolio holdings daily.
 Each such principal borrower that receives such information is or will be subject to an agreement that all financial, statistical, personal, technical and other data and information related to the Fund's operations that is designated by the Fund as confidential will be protected from unauthorized use and disclosure by the principal borrower.
-Each Fund pays State Street a fee for agency and/or administrative services related to its role as lending agent.
+The Funds pay State Street a fee for agency and/or administrative services related to its role as lending agent.
 Each Fund also pays the principal borrowers a fee with respect to the cash collateral that it receives and retains the income earned on reinvestment of that cash collateral.

 Other Third-Party Service Providers to the Funds.
-The Funds may also disclose portfolio holdings information prior to its being made public, which may be daily, to Ernst & Young LLP, their independent registered public accounting firm, legal counsel, financial printers, proxy voting firms including Glass, Lewis & Co., class action service providers, including Financial Recovery Technologies LLC, pricing vendors, and other third-party service providers to the Funds who require access to this information to fulfill their duties to the Funds.
+The Funds also disclose portfolio holdings information (including the portfolio composition file) prior to its being made public, which may be daily, to Ernst & Young LLP, their independent registered public accounting firm, legal counsel, financial printers, authorized participants, NSCC, proxy voting firms including Glass, Lewis & Co., class action service providers, including Financial Recovery Technologies LLC, pricing vendors, and other third-party service providers to the Funds who require access to this information to fulfill their duties to the Funds.

 In addition, the Funds may disclose portfolio holdings information to third parties that provide operational services, data analytic services or trading services, or calculate information derived from holdings for use by NBIA and/or Neuberger Berman.
-The Funds provide their complete portfolio holdings daily to FactSet Research Systems Inc., Aladdin, Bloomberg L.P., ConsenSys, EquiLend Holdings LLC, Liquidnet Holdings, Inc., State Street, S&P Global Inc., Verity, Virtu Financial Inc., Inalytics and Acuity Knowledge Partners.
+The Funds provide their complete portfolio holdings daily to FactSet Research Systems Inc., Aladdin, Bloomberg L.P., ConsenSys, EquiLend Holdings LLC, Liquidnet Holdings, Inc., State Street, S&P Global Inc., Verity, Virtu Financial Inc., RIMES Technologies Corporation, Inalytics and Acuity Knowledge Partners.
 These third parties may receive reasonable compensation for their services.

-The Funds may also disclose their portfolio holdings information daily, in a non-fund-specific manner, to pricing vendors Intercontinental Exchange, Inc. and London Stock Exchange Group plc.
+The Funds also disclose their portfolio holdings information daily, in a non-fund-specific manner, to pricing vendors Intercontinental Exchange, Inc. and London Stock Exchange Group plc.
 From time to time, the Funds may also disclose portfolio holdings information to trade organizations, such as the Investment Company Institute.

 Rating, Ranking and Research Agencies.
 Each Fund sends its complete portfolio holdings information to rating, ranking and research agencies for the purpose of having such agency develop a rating, ranking or specific research product for the Fund.
-Each Fund provides its complete portfolio holdings to: Lipper, a Refinitiv company, on the sixth business day following each month-end and to Bloomberg and Morningstar on the sixteenth calendar day of each month.
+Each Fund provides its complete portfolio holdings to: Lipper, a Refinitiv company, on the sixth business day following each month-end, and to Bloomberg and Morningstar on the sixteenth calendar day of each month.
 No compensation is received by any Fund, NBIA, or any other person in connection with the disclosure of this information.